-DaaS solutions over VDI:
+DaaS solutions over VDI as a service:

 - Easier to implement and administer than VDI; can be as simple as opening a browser on your desktop that supports HTML5.
 It doesn’t require a virtualization expert on staff.

-- Deploy new desktops on-demand to meet end-user needs; no need to purchase additional hardware first.
+- Deploy new desktops on demand to meet end-user needs; no need to purchase additional hardware first.